kgrid/kgrid-site/docs/developer/README.md

 There is also a **library** component that can be used to manage and browse KOs stored in an archive.
 Since the activator and the library share a storage mechanism, they are typically deployed together.
 But one library can serve as a source of KOs for many activators, and one activator can import KOs from many libraries.

-This guide will focus on creating and modifying knowledge objects, deploying them in an activator, and using them with simple clients.
+This guide will focus on creating and modifying knowledge objects, deploying KOs as services in an activator, and using the services with simple clients.

-For more information see [Integrator's guide](../integrator) and [Kgrid platform](../platform)
+For more information see [Integrator's guide](../integrator) and [Kgrid platform](../platform).

 ### How it works

-Currently, KGrid supports embedded JavaScript engine, [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)).
+Currently, KGrid supports the embedded JavaScript engine, [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)).
 Additional runtimes are planned including external Node.js and Python environments, and cloud services like AWS Lambda and Google Cloud for serverless deployments.
 Knowledge objects are packaged as `.zip` files containing:

  - a top level metadata file (`metadata.json`) containing identifiers and simple descriptive elements; the structural metadata follows the Knowledge Object Information Ontology (KOIO)
  - one or more **implementation** folders with:
-   - a code artifact(s)
+   - code artifact(s)
    - an OpenAPI `.yaml` document describing the service interface(s) the object provides
    - a deployment descriptor specifying the runtime environment(s), the entry point, etc.
+   - additional metadata specific to the **implementation**

 The activator and library are Spring Boot microservices written in Java.
-The library frontend is a [Vue](https://vuejs.org) SPA.
+The library frontend is a [Vue](https://vuejs.org) Single Page Application (SPA).
 They can be deployed directly in most environments.
 We also provide `docker` images for container scenarios.